 A World of Experiential Learning Opportunities Through Nature

 Opened in August 2018, the Lower School Outdoor Classroom is an expansive learning space for students to engage, explore and play in a well-equipped outdoor environment with endless nature-based provocations.
-Adjacent to the classrooms for the grades K and 1 students it serves, the Outdoor Classroom features an edible growing garden, a sand pit, water tables, art stations, small and large building areas, a tricycle loop, reading nooks, an outdoor performance stage, mature trees for climbing, an enchanted fairy garden and large playground equipment—swings, tires, and a hexagon dome climber.
+Adjacent to the classrooms for the kindergarten and grade 1 students it serves, the Outdoor Classroom features an edible growing garden, a sand pit, water tables, art stations, small and large building areas, a tricycle loop, reading nooks, an outdoor performance stage, mature trees, an enchanted fairy garden and large playground equipment—swings, tires, and a rope climber.
 Students are able to explore the Outdoor Classroom during unstructured time throughout the day, and teachers utilize the space as a living laboratory for class time.